 - If your project is not listed right away, you may send us additional information about your progress (consolidated with all the information from previous submissions as a new request on the online submission form) to keep us updated, especially if the project has made significant progress.

 - CoinMarketCap DOES NOT accept payment of any form to bypass listing requirements or to intentionally publish inaccurate information.
-We evaluate every request with the same level of scrutiny.

 - Offering to pay large sums for advertising, contingent upon the outcome of your listing, will also not improve your chances of getting listed.